 If you have answered YES to any of these questions, you may have a serious eating disorder.
 Always consult with a trusted healthcare provider for appropriate examinations, treatment, testing, and care recommendations.
 Do not rely on information on this site as a tool for self-diagnosis.
 Contact Anya for more information or referral sources.

-Symptoms of food, weight and body image issues Back to Top
+Symptoms of food, weight and body image issues (as opposed to full-blown disorders) — Back to Top

 - Unable to control food intake at times.

 - Eating or picking at food without awareness.

 - Frequent thoughts about calories and fat grams.

 - Not eating when physically hungry and eating when not physically hungry.

 - Eating more or less than your body wants.